antoinekllee/antoinekllee/README.md

 I love crafting experiences that can be shared with others- I'm currently working on a game called [Archesis](https://store.steampowered.com/app/2369930/Archesis/) under my indie game studio [Dynabox Games](https://www.dynaboxgames.com)!

 On the AI front, I'm in the process of developing Examon AI, a platform that leverages generative AI and GPT technology to create IB exam-style questions, mark schemes, and model answers for students.
 It's also designed to mark and provide feedback on student uploaded answers.
-Play with the prototype for free here: [examon.ai](https://examon.ai).
+The free early-release version is available here: [examon.ai](https://examon.ai).

 <p align="center">
   <a href="https://github.com/antoinekllee">